citrix/tech-marketing/projects/tech-zone/role-contributor.md

 ## 3 - Review and Release Content

-When you are ready for content review, contact Tech Zone team.
+When you are ready for content review, ask your SME to start review process.
 After technical, styling and grammar reviews are complete, you content will be released.
 Before asking for review - please make sure there are no markdown violations in your file (this is reported by Visual Studio Code).
 Subject matter expert will help you and guide you through review process.

 ## Most Common Mistakes